 Click on the letter below to go to the page you need:

-We are pleased to extend our excellent selection of Salvia in 2017 with new varieties SALVIA ‘Love and Wishes’ and SALVIA x sylvestris ‘Rose Queen.’
-Also new for 2017 are SANGUISORBA ‘Cangshan Cranberry,’ SCABIOSA caucasia ‘Stata’ and SYMPHYTUM ‘Hidcote Pink.’
+We are pleased to extend our excellent selection of Salvia in 2018 with a new variety SALVIA x sylvestris ‘Rose Queen.’
+Also new are SCABIOSA caucasia ‘Stata’ and SYMPHYTUM ‘Hidcote Pink.’

 We continue to stock a good selection of SEDUM and SYMPHYOTRICUM, both of which provide good colour in the border towards the end of the summer.

 To download the catalogue click here.
 You should use this if you want to print off any pages.

 |Coppery buds open to coral red flowers – bushy plant.

 Needs winter protection.

 |Large hairy basal leaves from which rise the stems carrying purplish

 blue flowers with a white throat.
 Perennial.
 Needs sun.

 |A strong growing plant with large hairy leaves and yellow flowers.